-Figure 2.
-Ideal vs. real-life circuit.
+Figure 2: Ideal vs. real-life circuit.
 On the left the basic architecture for both circuits is presented.
 On the right the circuit's impedance is depicted in terms of equivalent resistance (top) and equivalent capacitance (bottom): the solid line represent the ideal circuit; the solid line with markers the real-life circuit.

-Hz.
+The length and the depth of the patch array were selected based on consideration of their size relative to the shortest structural wavelength of interest.
+The array was intended to be effective up to a frequency of 5000 Hz.
 The plate's dispersion relation for the A_0 flexural mode at 5000 Hz has a wavelength of approximately 30 cm.
 With patches having dimensions of 50×50 mm, there will be no charge cancellation on an individual patch as would occur if the patch dimensions were comparable to a wavelength.
 Further, the depth of the patch array is 350 mm such that it spans more than a wavelength at 5000 Hz.
 Since the array elements are uncoupled electronically, each element within the array would still function at the highest frequency of interest, even though the entire array depth would be comparable to a wavelength.

 The thickness of the patch was selected considering the constraints of the electric circuit and the nature of the control technique.
-Different authors have shown that the best controlling effect is obtained when the negative impedance shut circuit is tuned close to the inherent patch capacitance (Livet10).
+Different authors have shown that the best controlling effect is obtained when the negative impedance shut circuit is tuned close to the inherent patch capacitance (Livet et al. (2011)).
 This property strongly depends on the material properties and the geometry of the patch.
 Once the material properties and the two dimensions of the piezoelectric patch are chosen, the only parameter which remains for selection is the thickness.
 Thin patches exhibit larger values of intrinsic capacitance which would yield increased control, however, this parameter cannot be reduced indefinitely due to the weakening of the piezoelectric patch itself.
 For these reasons, a thickness of $0.5 \ mm$ was selected.

-The results presented in Collet8 provide an approach for optimization of the external shunt circuit in terms of the real and the imaginary parts of the synthetic impedance.
+The results presented in Collet et al. (2012a) provide an approach for optimization of the external shunt circuit in terms of the real and the imaginary parts of the synthetic impedance.
 The authors identified two possible behaviors depending on the criterion used in the optimization.
 The first one is the minimization of the velocity of the energy propagation in the region of the active array which limits the propagation of the waves beyond the active interface.
+This optimal circuit is able to modify the transmission properties of the plate by increasing the energy reflected from the active interface.
+The optimal controlling impedance for this approach requires a negative capacitance with a relatively small negative resistance.
+As shown in Collet et al. (2012a) the theoretical negative value of the resistance is due to the control system suppressing the mechanical damping of the passive structure in order to create a fully reactive periodic system in which a perfect theoretical band gap would exist.

 As an alternative, by choosing a criterion based on the maximization of the electrical damping it is possible to modify the dynamic properties of the plate by increasing the energy absorption properties of the active interface.
 Optimization of the electric synthetic impedance parameters for this criterion leads to design of an absorbing metacomposite able to reduce the vibratory energy flowing through it by increasing the power dissipated within the electric circuit.
-This optimal case requires a negative capacitance and a positive and larger frequencydependent resistance as compared to the reactive interface criterion described above.
+This optimal case requires a negative capacitance and a positive and larger frequency-dependent resistance as compared to the reactive interface criterion described above.